-For a comprehensive guide to the history and artwork of St. Peter Catholic Church, please select this link: History of St Peters.
+For a comprehensive guide to the history and artwork of St. Peter Catholic Church, please select this link History and Artwork St Peter.

 “For 90 years it was the only Catholic church in the city.
 It’s easy to interpret this church’s role in the city in light of the name Jesus gave Peter…Rock,” said the Rev. John Haughey, SJ, a former pastor.
 “Since the beginning Jesus has built his church on people whose faith was rock solid.
 They were a century ago.
 They still are.”

 Benedictine monks were among those early ‘rocks’ at St. Peter’s.
 In 1892 the Rev. Francis Meyer, OSB, became pastor.
-He was the first of six Benedictine monks to serve St. Peter’s.
+He was the first of six Benedictine monks to serve St. Peter.

 The original building stood for 41 years before it became structurally unsafe.
 A munitions explosion at the close of the Civil War had damaged the foundation.
 In 1893 the cornerstone was laid for the building that now stands at the corner of South Tryon and First Street.
 First Street has since been renamed to “Levine Avenue of the Arts”.